FYTA-GmbH/uc-integration-fyta/README.md

 This integration connects FYTA plant sensors to Unfolded Circle's Remote Two, allowing you to monitor your plants' temperature and moisture status directly from your UC Remote interface.

-**Current Status: MVP/Alpha** - Early development version with basic plant monitoring functionality.
+**Current Status: Beta** - Stable version with reliable plant monitoring functionality.

 ## Screenshots